Leverage your grace, anointing and spiritual gifts to impact the Kingdom.

 8 he who exhorts, in exhortation; he who gives, with liberality; he who leads, with diligence; he who shows mercy, with cheerfulness.Romans 12:3-8

-These gifts are given to people, each person having one primary one.
-That gift is put in us at conception, and determines the course of our lives, regardless of whether we become Christians or choose to reject Christ.
+Each person has a primary spiritual gift, a gift from God.
+That spiritual gifting is put in us at conception, and determines the course of our lives, regardless of whether we become Christians or choose to reject Christ.

 Psychologists term these differences in people as “basic temperaments”, or personality types.
 Many have studied the soul of man in an attempt to categorize and understand the ways of man.
 There are many types of assessment tests to help determine what each of us might be.